Forgot your account name or password?

 Through awards from the Special Scholarship Fund, the Victor E. Bell, Jr. Scholarship Program will honor Mr. Bell’s vision and selfless service and benefit new generations of students by enabling them to enhance their potential and future contribution to North Carolina.

-The Victor E. Bell, Jr. Scholarship Program has been established by the Foundation to encourage and assist high potential North Carolina students with limited financial resources to pursue higher education.
+The Victor E. Bell, Jr. Scholarship Program has been established to encourage and assist high potential North Carolina students with limited financial resources to pursue higher education.

 Awarded to seventh grade students and renewable through four years of college as long as annual eligibility requirements are met, the Scholarship Program encourages students with academic ability and promise to maintain their scholastic standing and achieve a college degree.